mvysny/mvysny.github.io/_posts/2024-12-20-good-old-games.md

 ---

 I love the Good Old Games - they weren't designed to hook you to the screen, induce addiction and make you spend money on virtual axes.
-You got the game once and that was it.
+You bought the game once, and you enjoyed it, no subscriptions needed; it was also easy to play.
 The graphics wasn't that advanced (that's good - no perception overload) but they're highly entertaining still.
 The emulators for C64, Amiga 500 and DOS may not be easy to set up on Linux, so I added this manual.
 All the emulators below support ARM64 as well.